Choose another PM

 During 1929, dissension within the Nationalist Party, fomented by WM Hughes, forced Prime Minister SM Bruce to call another federal election.
 In October 1929, voters swept Labor into office under James Scullin.
 Chifley was returned with a massive majority in his seat of Macquarie.

 The world was teetering on the verge of economic depression and Labor’s hopes of beginning a program of reform were quickly dashed.
-The Scullin government was forced by the private banks and the Bank of England to administer policies based on orthodox economic theories to drag Australia from the slump.
+The Scullin government was forced by the private banks and the Bank of England to administer policies based on austerity economic theories to drag Australia from the slump and repay debts.

 From the back benches of the parliament, Ben Chifley was unhappy with the government’s methods, but was unable to offer a credible alternative.
 He expressed frustration over the government’s inability to exercise full control over the economy due to the power of the banks.
 He became absorbed by economics, reading avidly and developing an ongoing interest in economic theory.